 Canandaigua (Finger Lakes)

 Credit: @buffalogrl716 on Instagram

 Just 24 miles south of Rochester, this charming town on the northern shores of Canandaigua Lake, whose name means "the chosen spot," is perfect for an active but relaxing getaway any time of the year.
 Satisfy your culinary cravings at New York Kitchen, which offers meals, tastings, shopping, demos, and classes, and a lakeside restaurant featuring live music.
 Afterwards, take a relaxing stroll along Canandaigua Lake, either in Kershaw Park or along Canandaigua City Pier.
 Experience the beauty of the 50-acre estate of historic Sonnenberg Gardens and Mansion State Historic Park.
 If you’re up for more of an adrenaline rush, Bristol Mountain’s Aerial Adventures await all year long, including the Zipline Canopy Tour and the Aerial Adventure Park.
-History buffs or those just looking to travel back in time will relish a tour of the nearby Granger Homestead and Carriage Museum, featuring carriage and sleigh rides.
+History buffs or those just looking to travel back in time will relish a tour of the nearby Granger Homestead and Carriage Museum.